-philosophy of modern strategic management (as opposed to technocratic rationalism) is based on the system, and situational approaches.
-Business organization is considered "open" The system. prerequisites for success are not being sought inside and outside of it, that is, the success of the activities associated with how quickly and successfully the firm adjusts to economic, social, political, socio-cultural environment.
+The philosophy of modern strategic management (as opposed to technocratic rationalism) is based on the system, and situational approaches.
+Business organization is "open" considered system.
+The main prerequisites for success are not being sought inside and outside of it, that is, the success of the activities associated with how quickly and successfully the firm adjusts to economic, social, political, socio-cultural environment.

 The Western experts believe that the strategic management of the 90s - it's management in a rapidly changing environment.
 Put forward new goals and objectives, and, of course, require adequate response changes within the company.
-Among these the principal circumstances, which need to respond to the organization, should be made first of all, increasing globalization, more intense competition, high prices for raw materials, reducing the life cycle of products, difficulties in obtaining funds for research and development, the need increase flexibility and constantly the adaptability of the intra-organization, introduce new forms of cooperation, including international.
+Among these the principal circumstances, which need to respond to the organization, should be made first of all, increasing globalization, more intense competition, high prices for raw materials, reducing the life cycle of products, difficulties in obtaining funds for research and development, the need to increase constantly the flexibility and adaptability of the intra-organization, to introduce new forms of cooperation, including international.